s0/state-of-secure-messaging/README.md

 ## Metadata Leakage

+Information (that is not part of the content of a message) that may be undesirable for others to know about.

 Again this is just a very quick list of things I could think of that could be considered metadata.
 Suggestions welcome.